Batty-sk/metaverse3d/README.md

-A metaverse app where you can have fun with ur online friends in a 3d environment.
+A metaverse app where you can chat via Text and Voice in a 3d environment.